 The Goliath Birdeater Spider despite its name and status of being the largest spider in the world (second to the giant huntsman spider by leg span) is more hair than scare.
 Also, these tarantulas do not actually eat birds.
 It was dubbed the Goliath Bird-Eating tarantula because of an ancient, 18th-century engraving done by a muralist named Maria Sibylla Merican.

 The mural showed the tarantula eating a hummingbird.
-It can eat some bigger vertebrates like frogs and snakes, but day-to-day their diet consists of insects, earthworms, and lizards found in the Amazon.
-The “giant” portion of the name clearly relates to its size.
+This species of tarantula can eat some bigger vertebrates like frogs and snakes, but day-to-day their diet consists of insects, earthworms, and lizards found in the Amazon.
+The “giant” portion of the name clearly relates to its invertebrate size.
 It can measure a leg span of 12 in, body length of up to 5 in, and weigh up to 6 oz- or about the size of a dinner plate.
+Females also outlive males, with their lifespans ranging from 15-25 years compared to 3-6 years.

 Where Are They Found?

-Also called Theraphosa Blondi, the Goliath Birdeater spider is Native to South American rain forests, Brazil, Guyana, and parts of Venezuela.
-They can be found in wet locales like swamps and marshes.
+Also called Theraphosa Blondi from the family Theraphosidae, the Goliath Birdeater spider is native to South American rain forest regions, such as Guyana, parts of Brazil such as northern Brazil, and parts of Venezuela such as southern Venezuela.
+This giant arachnid can also be found in wet locales like swamps and marshes in northern South America.
 They burrow in holes leftover by rodents, and since their bodies are typically dark brown with only some light markings on the legs, they can hide easily and wait for their prey.
 Then, they will attack and inject them with venom that will turn the preys’ internal organs into easily digestible liquids.
 They hunt this way because despite literally having eight eyes they have very poor vision and rely solely on vibrations to “see” and “hear”.
-Honestly, with venom that powerful, we don’t need them to have working eyes.
+Honestly, with venom that powerful, we don’t need them to have working eyes with those pedipalps.

 Although this sounds pretty scary, it’s important to note that the effect of the Goliath Bird-Eating spider’s venom works differently between prey and humans.
 While it’s true that its leg span is second to the Giant Huntsman Spider, the Goliath Birdeater is barely harmful to humans.
 Their fangs can break the skin but they usually only bite humans out of self-defense.
 In most cases of the spider biting a human, it doesn’t release any venom.
 This is called a “dry bite”.
 If the venom is released, it will feel similar to a wasp sting.
 Which will probably hurt, but you definitely won’t die.
 The bite typically heals within a few days and won’t cause more than a little nausea and pain.